MiniGameWorlds/MiniGameWorld-Controller/README.md

 ## Icons
 ### `Control`
-- Click to switch mode (toggle)
+Click to switch mode (toggle)
-- With `Control` state, menu icon works on control mode
+- With `Control` state, can control only NON-OP players
-- With `Default` state, menu icon works on default mode
+- With `Default` state, only control you

 ### `Start`
 - `in-game`: Start game the player is participating in